Today, we’ll be reviewing 16 best hiking boots for flat feet for men and women.

-A finely crafted Italian hiking boot that’s a best-seller for Zamberlan, the Vioz GT has a durable construction, really hefty materials and is built for the long haul.
+This is a finely crafted Italian hiking boot that’s a best-seller for Zamberlan.
+The Vioz GT has a durable construction, really hefty materials, and is built for the long haul.

-The entire top side of the boot is one piece of leather that’s really durable and it’s tanned to enhance the water resistance, the durability and the overall life of the boot.
+The entire top side of the boot is one piece of leather.
+It’s really durable and it’s tanned to enhance the water resistance, the durability, and the overall life of the boot.

-As it is a full grain leather, you should treat or condition the leather occasionally during use just to make sure you get the longest possible life out of the boot.
+As it is full-grain leather, you should treat or condition the leather occasionally during use just to make sure you get the longest possible life out of the boot.

 Also, it is a pretty stiff boot and it will require a substantial break-in period before it fits super comfortably.

-It’s still a relatively heavy hiking boot, but the way that that midsole is constructed, it does help to reduce the weight a little bit.
+It’s still a relatively heavy boot, but the way that midsole is constructed, weight is reduced a little bit.